Motion is something you deal with every day. This makes motion blur photography the perfect subject for surreal, thoughtful, and educational images.

 To create more emotion in your pictures, photograph people who enjoy what they’re doing.

-Whether it’s playing the violin or dancing with their friends, the movements that your subject creates will result in unusual motion blur patterns.
+Maybe it’s playing the violin or dancing with friends.
+The movements that your subject creates will result in unusual motion blur patterns.

 36. Convert Your Photos to Black & White for a Nostalgic Effect

-Convert your motion blur photos to black & white to make them look like they were taken with an old vintage camera.
+Convert your motion blur photos to black and white to give them an old vintage camera effect.

 Since many vintage photos feature some kind of motion blur, your photos will have a nostalgic feel to them.